Skip to main content

 It is recommended to deny agents direct access to protected services and credentials, typically by sandboxing the agent.
 For the full trust model, see Security Model.

-Example config directory
+Example deployment directory

-the structure by hand. arbiter-server bootstrap, arbiter-server config activate, and arbiter-server env bootstrap create the scaffold, activate
+This can look like a lot at first glance, but operators do not need to create the structure by hand. arbiter-server bootstrap, arbiter-server config activate, and arbiter-server env bootstrap create the scaffold, activate accounts, and maintain the local env file.

 ├── arbiter